 Grade Level: 10-12

-Prerequisite: Successful completion of PE I and advance swim skills required.
-Course may be repeated for credit.
+Prerequisite: Successful completion of PE I and advanced swim skills required.
+The course may be repeated for credit.

 Requirements Met: